NN-RTK/audio_denoise/README.md

    6a.
 Spectogram/COmplex number input for UNET : study ongoing
    6b.
 Phase infprmation from audio : needed or not important for required application
 7. Alternatives:
    7a.
-Alternative2: A U-Net Based System for Environmental Sound Generation and Enhancement : Study ongoing 7b.
+Alternative 2: A U-Net Based System for Environmental Sound Generation and Enhancement : Study ongoing 7b.
 Alternative 1: Wave Unet: accurate phase , temporal features : Open source on music: reproduced
 8. Implement MFCC (DCT, spectogram), UNET, and inverse MFCC: Open source and MFCC completed but need to combine
 9. Dataset study : Generate samples with added white gaussian noise : 10 done
-10. Information loss checks
+10. Additions for denoising that can be made lightweight:
+   10a.
+Compressed sensing loss
+   10b.
+Shuffle Attention mechanism https://www.mdpi.com/2076-3417/12/9/4161
+   10c.
+Robust Principal Component Analysis (RPCA)
-11. Evaluation metric understanding and implementation
+12. Evaluation metric understanding and implementation
-12. Evaluation
+13. Evaluation